IPCC warns 12 years to avoid climate tipping point

 - Using technology to remove CO2 from the atmosphere

 And what is the estimated cost of the action required?

 The price envelope of worldwide marginal abatement costs for 1.5°C-consistent pathways reported in Chapter 2 is 135–475 USD tCO2 –1 in 2030 and 245–1100 USD tCO2 –1 in 2050.
 [Chapter 4, page 89]

-The cost and scale of this call to action is tremendous, so it’s understandable that our Prime Minister, Scott Morrison, would be hesitant to blindly adopt the recommendations.
+The cost and scale of this call to action are tremendous, so it's understandable that our Prime Minister, Scott Morrison, would be hesitant to blindly adopt the recommendations.